-(8) The Society's 2019 subordinated debt reached its optional reset date in 2014.

-(9) On 10 May 2010 the Society announced that a Capital Agreement (the Agreement) had been approved by holders of certain classes of the Society's existing subordinated debt and permanent interest bearing shares.
+- (1) PIBS transition out of AT1 capital into Tier 2 capital in line with the CRR's 'grandfathering' rules, falling fully to T2 capital instruments under fully implemented Basel III. - (2) The capital values of the Society's subordinated debt issue is amortising straight line to nil over its remaining 5 years to maturity/call date. - (3) The Newcastle Building Society accounting and regulatory groups are the same. - (4) Should the Board pass a resolution delaying or requiring a reduction in the interest payment on an interest payment date and the Society is unable to issue Payment PIBS or Payment Successor securities, the Society shall not pay interest or dividend on any other class of Deferred Shares of the Society, other than any Mandatory PIBS, for a period of 12 months following the passing of such resolution. - (5) Interest in respect of the PIBS shall not be paid or credited in respect of any interest period if the Society has at any time before the date for payment of the interest cancelled the payment of any interest or dividend upon any other shares of any class other than deferred shares, or any deposit (including subordinated debt) with the Society. - (6) The Society's 2019 subordinated debt reached its optional reset date in 2014. - (7) On 10 May 2010 the Society announced that a Capital Agreement (the Agreement) had been approved by holders of certain classes of the Society's existing subordinated debt and permanent interest bearing shares.
 The Agreement involved adding a conversion feature such that the relevant instruments would convert into profit participating deferred shares (PPDS) should the Society's core tier 1 capital ratio fall below 5%.
 In return for this feature an increase in coupon was agreed for each instrument.
 The Agreement further contained an upper trigger point for core tier I ratio whereby relevant instruments would cease to be convertible and the coupon uplift would fall away if the Society's ratio exceeded 12%.
 In August 2014 the Society announced that it had exceeded the 12% Ceiling Trigger set out in the Capital Agreement.
-In accordance with the Agreement the instruments are no longer convertible and the coupon uplift has been removed, in addition the remaining unamortised capital exchange costs totalling £0.5m have been written off.

-(10) On a winding up, the subordinated notes rank behind the claims against the Society of all depositors, creditors and investing Members (other than holders of deferred shares i.e. PIBS) of the Society.
+In accordance with the Agreement the instruments are no longer convertible and the coupon uplift has been removed, in addition the remaining unamortised capital exchange costs totalling £0.5m have been written off. - (8) On a winding up, the subordinated notes rank behind the claims against the Society of all depositors, creditors and investing Members (other than holders of deferred shares i.e. PIBS) of the Society.